markcampanelli/hands-on-learning/README.md

 grade".

 It's time for an alternative to our expired approach to schooling, which is downright inhumane to many kids and their teachers.
-It's also largely a waste of the parents' and taxpayers' money.
+It's also largely a waste of parents' and taxpayers' money.

 I'm in the concept stages of establishing a new school based around a *hands-on*